-Indonesian investigators released their final report on the crash of Lion Air flight 610 this morning, finding that Boeing’s design of the Maneuvering Characteristics Augmentation System (MCAS), the FAA’s certification of the system, the airline’s maintenance of the aircraft, and the pilots’ actions during the flight all contributed to the crash.
+Indonesian investigators released their final Lion Air flight 610 crash report this morning, finding that Boeing’s design of the Maneuvering Characteristics Augmentation System (MCAS), the FAA’s certification of the system, the airline’s maintenance of the aircraft, and the pilots’ actions during the flight all contributed to the crash.

 Lion Air 610 ADS-B data

 Flightradar24 data, including granular data from the flight may be found here.

 The report is divided into 5 sections—Factual information, Analysis, Conclusions, Safety action, and Safety recommendations.
 You can read the full report at the link above or by clicking on the image below.
 The Lion Air 610 crash report opens in PDF.